N00d13/10x10_LED_MATRIX_ANIMATIONS/README.txt

 I worked off many other projects and modified their code to fit my criteria for the project.
 Links to other's original code can be found within the Arduino files.

-I used an Arduino Nano and a WS2812B led strip, cut and soldered into different cubes behind an acrlic panel, used as a diffuser.
+I used an Arduino Nano and a WS2812B led strip, cut and soldered into different cubes behind an acrylic panel, used as a diffuser.
 The map of the lights are below, 0 being the beggining and 99 being the end:

 	9,  10,  29,  30,  49,  50,  69,  70,  89,  90,